Are you looking for a easy healthy fresh tomato salsa recipe?

 - This fresh tomato salsa recipe can be stored covered in the refrigerator and is best if used within 1 to 2 days of making.

-Source: Adapted from Weight Watchers Momentum Healthy Cooking Basics
+Source: This easy healthy fresh tomato salsa recipe was dapted from Weight Watchers Momentum Healthy Cooking Basics